erroronline1/caro/readme.md

 can be tested and verified importing unittest.js and calling `rendertest('app')` from the console.

-## Stress test
+## Stress test and performance

 Can be performed with ./api/_stresstest.php.
 20000 calendar-events or records / record contributions and 1000 orders can be created at a time to review the applications performance on increasing workload.
 With a cryptic prefix the entries are identifyable and can be deleted.
 The script still should be removed from the production server once being tested.

-On 100000 distributed records the performance did well.
+During developement following outcomes could be noted:
+* 100k distributed records perform well, landing page loads in about 3s.
+* 100k calendar events perform well, landing page loads in about 3s.
+* 1k approved orders process in about 5s on the server side and 5s on the client side.
+Cross-linking impedes performance enhancements.

 During creation the products database has been evaluated ([1](#server-setup), [2](#miscellaneous)).

 [Content](#content)